localstack/docs/content/en/user-guide/aws/ce/index.md

 ## Resource Browser

 The LocalStack Web Application provides a Resource Browser for managing cost category definitions for the Cost Explorer service.
-You can access the Resource Browser by opening the LocalStack Web Application in your browser, navigating to the Resources section, and then clicking on **Cost Explorer** under the **Storage** section.
+You can access the Resource Browser by opening the LocalStack Web Application in your browser, navigating to the Resources section, and then clicking on **Cost Explorer** under the **Cloud Financial Management** section.

 <img src="cost-explorer-resource-browser.png" alt="Cost Explorer Resource Browser" title="Cost Explorer Resource Browser" width="900" />
 <br><br>